UQ Law School: Academics

 The UQ Law School is Queensland's premier law school; usually achieving the highest rank for law of any Queensland university.
 The UQ Law School is Australia's best academically-performing law school, as measured by the averaged QS citations per paper (CPP) and QS H-Index citations (H-index) ranking, at 27.5; ANU College of Law follows UQ Law at an averaged CPP & H-index ranking of 38.5.

-When focusing on objective academic performance indicators, University of Queensland's School of Law performs extremely well, often appearing to be Australia's foremost law school: according to Quacquarelli Symonds (QS), the school has ranked 1st (nationally) for CPP in 2017, 2018, 2019, and 2020; and 1st, 3rd, and 2nd (nationally) regarding H-index in 2018, 2019, and 2020 respectively.
+University of Queensland's School of Law often appears to be Australia's foremost law school: according to Quacquarelli Symonds (QS), the school has ranked 1st (nationally) for CPP in 2017, 2018, 2019, and 2020; and 1st, 3rd, and 2nd (nationally) regarding H-index in 2018, 2019, and 2020 respectively.
 Globally, the school currently ranks =25th for QS' CPP metric (alongside Cambridge University's law school) and =30th for QS' H-Index citations metric.

-Notably, UQ's Law School achieved a THE-WUR citation ranking of 3rd globally (1st domestically) in 2017 (THE 2018)- two positions above Yale Law School, six positions above top-ranked Duke Law School, and just one position below Harvard Law School.
+Notably, UQ's Law School achieved a THE-WUR citation ranking of 3rd globally (1st domestically) in 2017 (THE 2018) – two positions above Yale Law School, six positions above top-ranked Duke Law School, and just one position below Harvard Law School.
 UQ's Law School also recently received a THE-WUR research ranking of 36th in the world (THE 2020).

+Joint degree program

+Since 2011, the UQ Law School established a partnership with Washington University School of Law, enabling current UQ students to pursue their UQ law degree while also obtaining an American LLM degree in a shorter timeframe.